taimoor736/loopback-auditz/README.md

 * Registration of the user that created/updated/deleted (thanks to the work of [loopback-component-remote-ctx](https://github.com/snowyu/loopback-component-remote-ctx.js)).
 * History logging in a separate table (a port of [Sofa/Revisionable](https://github.com/jarektkaczyk/revisionable)).

+Each of these main functionalities can be turned off individually.

 Install
 =======